Less than 1% of the 28 million Americans who have hearing loss have it because of AIED. It's slightly more common in middle-aged women.

 Your doctor probably will give you a drug that helps with inflammation.
 High doses of steroids have been shown to work well for AIED, but they have many side effects.
 So you probably won't take them for more than a few weeks.

-After you take the steroids, your doctor may prescribe a medication that can slow down your immune system.
-Drugs that are used for chemotherapy, like methotrexate and cyclophosphamide (Cytoxan), are sometimes used for this.
+After you take the steroids, your doctor may prescribe a medication that can calm down your immune system.
+Other drugs like azathioprine (Imuran), cyclophosphamide (Cytoxan), and methotrexate are sometimes used for this.

 A hearing aid can help you adjust to hearing loss, but in severe cases, your doctor might suggest a cochlear implant.
 This is a small device that affects the nerves in your inner ear that send signals to your brain.
 There, the brain turns them into sound.
 Part of the cochlear implant sits behind your ear.
 The other part is put under your skin during surgery.